tessel/t1-contribution-guide/runtime-details.md

 You can find the runtime repo [here](github.com/runtime) and the source building instructions [here](./build-from-source.md#runtime).
 Note that you don't even need a Tessel to contribute to runtime – especially JS and Node.js compatibility.

-The runtime is a lua virtual machine and related C library that is responsible for:
+The runtime includes a Lua virtual machine and related C library that is responsible for:

 - [Running Lua code, usually after being transpiled from JavaScript](#lua-vm)
 - [Mainting compatibility with JavaScript](#javascript-compatibility)